 For example, a fireplace at one end of a room could be offset on the other side of the room with something of equal “visual weight", like an armoire, a window, or a console table with a piece of art hanging over it.
-If it's a window wall, hang dark window treatments to offset the heaviness of a fireplace or armoire opposite it.
+If it's a window wall, hang dark or textured window treatments to offset any heaviness on the opposite side of the room.

-A sofa on one side of a room could be balanced by 2 chairs on the other side, a loveseat and side table, or another sofa of similar weight.
+A sofa on one side of a room could be balanced by 2 chairs on the other, a loveseat and side table, or another sofa of similar weight.